JacopoDaeli/reformat-array/README.md

 ## Requirements

-This module is written using ECMAScript 6.
+This module is written using ES6.
 It uses `classes`.
 Be sure you use the latest version of `iojs`.
-If you can't, use `reformat-array@0.0.5`.
+If you don't, use `reformat-array@0.0.5`.

 ## Install